-Information about the Warsaw Flute Workshops on March 29-30, 2025 at the Wawer Cultural Center, Warsaw, POLAND
+Information about the Warsaw Flute Workshops on March 21-22, 2026 at the Wawer Cultural Center, Warsaw, POLAND

 The Warsaw Flute Workshops are an educational and cultural initiative connecting flutists of all ages.
 The aim of the event is the joy of making music together, and its added value is the opportunity to participate in the work of a flute orchestra performing a repertoire typical of great symphony orchestras.
 Thanks to the workshops, young flutists who usually play alone on their linear instruments can make music in a group, together with their teachers and other professional and much older musicians.

 Suzuki teachers conduct group and rhythmic classes, while conductor Paolo Totti conducts orchestral classes.
-The workshops end with a concert attended by all children, teenagers and teachers.

 Information on Paolo Totti – the conductor leading the Workshops